What is a loyalty point bucket?

 - Gamification layers: separate "spendable points" from "status points."
 Customers earn both from the same transaction, but status points drive tier progression while spendable points drive redemptions.

-Best practices for building point buckets
+Best practices for building loyalty point buckets

 - Name buckets for the customer, not for your database: "Bonus Credits" is clear. "bucket_promo_q4_2026" is not.
 Bucket names often surface in the wallet UI, so make them human.